 After sustaining extensive damage from back-to-back hurricanes, Irma and Maria, San Juan re-opened as a homeport on October 7 and also served as a hub of humanitarian aid.
 In late November, the Port of San Juan received its first port of calls from Carnival Conquest and Royal Caribbean's Freedom of the Seas.
 Carnival reinstated San Juan as a homeport in February.

-Just last week, the San Juan Cruise Terminal welcomed 17,000 cruisers from Carnival Ecstasy, MSC Seaside, Carnival Magic and Harmony of the Seas.
+In mid-May, the San Juan Cruise Terminal welcomed 17,000 cruisers from Carnival Ecstasy, MSC Seaside, Carnival Magic and Harmony of the Seas.
 On May 12, Royal Caribbean's Freedom of the Seas relocated to homeport in San Juan for the upcoming 2018/2019 cruise season (expected to have a $40 million impact for the local economy).

 Cruise Port: Gustavia